Improving Mental Health Through Effective Group Therapy Activities

 What happens in group therapy sessions?

-During in person group therapy, you may sit in a circle with other adults who are experiencing the same situation or are facing similar challenges, such as specific mental health issues or disorders.
+During in person group therapy activities, you may sit in a circle with other adults who are experiencing the same situation or are facing similar challenges, such as specific mental health issues or disorders.
 Therapy sessions include prompts designed to practice thinking in different ways.
 Below are a few aspects you might expect as pros and cons of group therapy.

 Before joining a group